Your Guide to Summer Safety

 Keep fluids up

-- Drink plenty of water (carry water with you when out and about)
+- Keep Hydrated.
+Drink more water (carry water with you when out and about)

 - Consider going to cooler public places like shopping centres, cinemas or libraries

-- Avoid unnecessary physical activity, especially in the middle of the day
+- Limit non-essential strenuous activity, during the hottest parts of the day

 Stay out of direct sun

-- When outside wear a wide-brimmed hat, sunglasses and loose, comfortable clothing with long sleeves
+- Seek shade when outside.
+Wear a wide-brimmed hat, sunglasses and loose, comfortable clothing with long sleeves

 - Remember to use SPF30+ sun-screen every two hours!